lduvvuri/In-Situ-Sampler/README.md

 A3967 (Stepper Motor Driver): -
 The A3967SLB is a complete micro stepping motor driver with built-in translator.
 It is designed to operate bipolar stepper motors in full, half, quarter and eighth-step modes, with output drive capability of 30 V and ±750 mA.
 The A3967 includes a fixed off-time current regulator that has the ability to operate in slow fast or mixed current-decay modes.
 This current-decay control scheme results in reduced audible motor noise, increased step accuracy and reduced power dissipation.

 12 V DC Solenoid Valve: - A solenoid valve is an electro- mechanically operated valve.
 The valve is controlled by an electric current through a solenoid: in the case of a two-port valve the flow is switched on or off.
-Fig 2.4 shows a typical solenoid valve.

 Medical Syringe: - A syringe is a simple pump consisting of a plunger that fits tightly in a tube.
 The plunger can be pulled and pushed along inside a cylindrical tube (called a barrel), allowing the syringe to take in and expel a liquid through an orifice at the open end of the tube.
 The open end of the syringe consists of a nozzle and a tubing arrangement (Fitted Additionally) to help direct the flow into and out of the barrel.

 4-Wire Stepper Motor: - A stepper motor or step motor or stepping motor is a brushless DC electric motor that divides a full rotation into a number of equal steps.
 The motor's position can then be commanded to move and hold at one of these steps without any feedback sensor (an open-loop controller), as long as the motor is carefully sized to the application in respect to torque and speed.

 12 V DC Battery: - A DC power supply is one that supplies a voltage of fixed polarity (either positive or negative) to its load.
 Depending on its design, a DC power supply may be powered from a DC source or from an AC source such as the power mains.
-Fig 2.7.0 shows a 12V DC Battery.

 #Procedure for sampling
 Stage 1: - Flushing or cleaning the volume chamber.